Don’t be a washing machine martyr … and other easy swaps

 Cut down plastic use.

 Just don’t buy it, say no to it, think of ways around it.
 Keep your glass jars as they are great for storage and will stir up the ‘Marie Kondo’ vibes within you … I promise.
 Take them to the bulk food store and fill them up with goodies that can just go straight into your pantry.
 They just pre-weigh & deduct the TARE weight from the final cost.
-Also, remember your reuseable vegetable bags and your reusable product shopping bags, soft Mesh Cotton Bags for purchasing your fresh and dry produce.
+Also, remember your reusable vegetable bags and shopping bags for purchasing your fresh and dry produce.

 Use ECOSIA